 Don't Talk About the Campaign with Staff

-Many congressional staff get very nervous or even offended when people they are meeting with mention the member's campaign.
-The laws against staff involvement in their member's campaign are very strict.
+The laws against staff involvement in their member's campaigns are very strict.
 In particular, any suggestion that the staff person's help on a legislative issue may translate into a campaign contribution is strictly forbidden.
-Such a suggestion may, in fact, make a staff person avoid helping you because they are worried it would look bad for their boss.

 Effective Letters and Phone Calls